-Have you attended my self-esteem webinar before, X?
+Have you attended my How to Achieve 10/10 Self-Esteem webinar before, X?
 In my self-esteem webinar, I talk about how many people — all of us on earth really — tend to feel unconfident because they have not accomplished their goals.
 Goals like losing weight, finding their soulmate, earning a certain level of income: basically similar to the targets that I mentioned above.

 So they spend their whole life trying to achieve these goals, so as to be confident and happy.
 Those who are single fork out chunks of money to join dating agencies so that they can perhaps find love; people who have not reached their ideal weight spend thousands of dollars on weight loss programs; those who have yet to earn $X amount of money work extra hard to earn that income, or even spend thousands of dollars on ridiculous internet/wealth courses that promise to give them the ticket to riches/freedom.
 And so on.

 These are not overnight goals for sure.
 So for many, it takes them half their life to achieve these goals.
 Some may fail in doing so.
 Others succeed after much hard work.